mahdibland/Selenium-Proxy-Authentication.Edge/README.md

 ```
 https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
 ```
-- Then put the msedgedriver.exe in your project directory
+- Then put "msedgedriver.exe" in your project bin directory

 - Create a new Instance of EdgeOptions class